Claire Huangci, 23, USA

 Italian Beatrice Rana swept onto the Bass Hall stage in a stunning gown of blue silk with gold star bursts.
 It was off one shoulder and worked beautifully as a pianist’s uniform.
 She also made a wise decision in her repertoire.
 She played two major works of great contrast.
 She opened with Clementi’s Sonata in B Minor, op.
 40, no. 2 and then played Schumann’s infrequently played Études en forme de variations, op.
 13. The Clementi was just excellent throughout.
 She played the introduction with reserve and gave it room to allow the piece to grow from it.
 She took the first movement’s repeats, but didn’t really say anything different when playing them.
 The second movement started out too loud but she played some hushed pianissimo passages later on.
 The last movement was fast—really fast—but she kept it sharp throughout.

-The Schuman set of variations requires a pianist to join up disparate sections—some with a pause and others attack or start immediately.
+The Schuman set of variations requires a pianist to join up disparate sections—some with a pause and others attacked immediately.

 Tempi were right on throughout and she always had the important part of the music at the forefront.
 More importantly, she kept the biggest playing for the end and brought the piece to a dramatic finish.
 She played beautifully throughout and you could hear many comments in the audience, saying “here is a real artist.”